foundriesio/docs/source/reference-manual/linux/linux-nfs-boot.rst

       $ echo 52 > /sys/kernel/debug/mmc0/mmc0\:0001/test

-Enabling NFS support on initramfs
+Enabling NFS Support on initramfs
 ---------------------------------

 To configure the ramdisk for NFS boot using Yocto requires enabling the ``initramfs-module-nfsrootfs`` package.